Sofia Coppola: 2006–2017: Established career

-Somewhere depicts a newly famous actor (Stephen Dorff) recuperating from a minor injury whose wealth, fame, and professional experiences cannot allevaite the existential crisis he is experiencing, as he is forced to care for his 11-year-old daughter in the absence of his wife.
+Coppola's fourth film was Somewhere (2010), filmed at Chateau Marmont.
+It depicts a newly famous actor (Stephen Dorff) recuperating from a minor injury whose wealth, fame, and professional experiences cannot alleviate the existential crisis he is experiencing, as he is forced to care for his 11-year-old daughter Cleo (Elle Fanning) in the absence of his wife.
+The relationship between Marco and Cleo was loosely based on Coppola's own relationship with her father.
 The film premiered at the 67th Venice International Film Festival, and opened in the rest of Italy, on September 3, 2010.
 The festival jury unanimously awarded the film the Golden Lion prize for the best overall film.
 Quentin Tarantino, president of the jury, said the film "grew and grew in our hearts, in our minds, in our affections" after the first screening.
-The film would continue to receive critical acclaim, especially from notable film critic Roger Ebert of the Chicago Sun-Times who praised the detail in the portrait of Johnny Marco, writing, "Coppola is a fascinating director.
+The film continued to receive critical acclaim, especially from notable film critic Roger Ebert of the Chicago Sun-Times who praised the detail in the portrait of Johnny Marco, writing, "Coppola is a fascinating director.
 She sees, and we see exactly what she sees.
 There is little attempt here to observe a plot.
 All the attention is on the handful of characters, on Johnny."
+In November 2010, Coppola was interviewed by Joel Coen, who professed his admiration of her work, at the DGA screening of Somewhere in New York City.